viant/bqtail/tail/README.md

 - ErrorURL: - errors location
 - DeferTaskURL: transient storage location for managing deferred tasks (both BqTail and BqDispatch have to use the same URL)
 - BatchURL: transient storage location for managing event batching.
-- Routes: data ingestion matching rules (only one route can be matched)
+- Routes: data ingestion matching rules (no more than one route can be matched)

+- Routes.When defines matching filter
+    - Prefix: path prefix
+    - Suffix: path suffix
+- Routes.OnSuccess: actions to run when job completed without errors
+- Routes.OnFailure: actions to run when job completed with errors

 #### Asynchronous mode